 The Required Minimum Distribution has been waived for IRA and other qualified retirement plan owners for the 2020 tax year.
 This provision will permit IRA and other qualified retirement plan owners to retain funds in their IRAs.
 Because the markets declined substantially after the current RMD was calculated on December 31, 2019, Congress determined that it was beneficial to waive the RMD for 2020.
 However, donors can still choose to use IRA funds to make a qualified charitable distribution.

-Donations to the CFSA’s COVID-19 Community Support Fund and COVID-19 Nonprofit Event Relief Fund, as well as other regional efforts, qualify for the additional deductions established by the CARES Act.
+Donations to the CFSA’s COVID-19 Community Support Fund and other regional efforts, qualify for the additional deductions established by the CARES Act.
 You can also support these efforts with a qualified charitable distribution from your IRA, if you are age 70.5 or older.

 We Are All In This Together!